Configuration

 Tag filtering

-Tags are filtered through a pipeline in order:
+Tags are filtered through a pipeline:

 All filters are optional.
 Without any filters, all tags are synced.